abhinandanraj/PyLearner/Coding_Questions/README.md

 Name the file using the format: Question_00XX.py, where 00XX corresponds to the challenge number.<br>
 Include comments in your code to explain your solution.

+#### In the end, Add Link in Main README.md in Randon Coding Questions box.

 ---
 #### Challenge 1